Banner 2026 City Bond Election

 Election Information

-Community groups interested in learning more about the Bond Election may request a presentation from the City’s Speakers Bureau by e-mailing AskRichardson@cor.gov.
-Requests should include the date, time, group name, location and any additional details to help prepare for the event.
+Prior to the 2026 Bond Election, community groups interested in learning more about the Bond Election were able to request a presentation from the City’s Speakers Bureau by e-mailing AskRichardson@cor.gov.

 2026 - CharterElection